-Production technology of Vacuum Integrated Systems (VIS) is based on fundamental researches of field emission devices, which have been carried out by the team of scientists under the leadership of Dr. Vladimir Zasemkov since 1986.
+Production technology of Vacuum Integrated Systems (VIS) is based on fundamental research of field emission devices, which have been carried out by the team of scientists under the leadership of Dr. Vladimir Zasemkov since 1986.

-VIS elements combine all advantages of emission (high speed, lack of self-noise and other) and semiconductor (small dimensions, low energy consumption) electronics.
+VIS elements combine all the advantages of emission (high speed, lack of self-noise and other) and semiconductor (small dimensions, low energy consumption) electronics.

 Moving to VIS technology is a new age in the world of modern electronics and the next step of its evolutional development.

-Use of a new vacuum electronic component basis affords an opportunity to change the initial principle of microchips operation, i.e. to transfer from architecting of binary systems to intellectual matrices, constructed on neuromorphic architecture similar to brain structure.
-A human brain, containing about 1 billion of neurons, where every neuron is connected to thousands of identical cells, fulfils relatively simple operations, representing factually perfect concurrent and likely analogue processing unit.
+Use of a new vacuum electronic component basis affords an opportunity to change the initial principle of microchip operation, i.e. to transfer from architecting of binary systems to intellectual matrices, constructed on neuromorphic architecture similar to brain structure.
+A human brain, containing about 1 billion neurons, where every neuron is connected to thousands of identical cells, fulfils relatively simple operations, representing a factually perfect concurrent and likely analogue processing unit.
 The most advanced computer is hard to compare with a human brain and this is not because of a gigantic number of logic neuron-cells.
 The fundamental difference is in the method of information processing, prominent level of concurrency and linkage between neurons.
 Besides, the data of neural networks are not contained in a separate memory unit, like in a traditional computer, it is distributed, stored and contained in the form of weight coefficient.
 Operations of computation and commutations are combined in the neural networks.

 Working out the production technology of intellectual matrices on the basis of VIS technology will allow manufacturing a number cruncher, which can be implanted into any chip to change all parameters of a device.

 2) In 1991 under the VITIM vacuum technology, our engineers produced the prototype of field emission display on a glass substrate.
 It featured carbon film (also known as graphene) used as emission material.
 Display matrix of 160x200 pixels was attached to a glass substrate of 60x4 in size.
 Each pixel contained 3 lighting fragments of 50x150 microns (RGB system).
 The matrix itself were positioned in hermetic casing.
-The present development was fulfilled for a space campaign.
+The present development was fulfilled for a space exploration programme.

 4) The first field emission display is still operating in spite the fact it has recently celebrated its 25-th anniversary!

-VIS technology has already won a global recognition.
+VIS technology has already won global recognition.
 Dozens of reports were published and presented on international scientific conferences.
 Major technical solutions are patented: more than 20 authorship certificates and 24 patents.